Below is a list of useful resources available to students of the UNSW School of Biomedical Sciences .

 Online

-• BEST Network provides UNSW academics with access to a bank of biomedical images, tutorials and tools.
+- BEST Network, opens in a new window provides UNSW academics with access to a bank of biomedical images, tutorials and tools.

-The Slice image repository hosts the UNSW virtual slide collection as well as hosting over 18,000 biomedical images sourced from institutional collections around the world.
+The Slice, opens in a new window image repository hosts the UNSW virtual slide collection as well as hosting over 18,000 biomedical images sourced from institutional collections around the world.

-Images can be annotated by staff and students so that knowledge can be recorded and saved.
+Images can be annotated by staff and students so that knowledge can be recorded and saved. - Image of Disease (IOD) Database, opens in a new window contains over 3000 images relevant to your study as an undergraduate.

-Many of these images represent specimens from the Museum of Human Disease, histopathological images from the student histopathological slide set as well as some diagnostic images such as X-rays.
+Many of these images represent specimens from the Museum of Human Disease, histopathological images from the student histopathological slide set as well as some diagnostic images such as X-rays. - Virtual Slides, opens in a new window scans of glass slides used in UNSW teaching for Anatomy, Histology, Histopathology and Phase 1+2 programs